We’re true Victorians now.

 Café Brio

-A lovely fine-dining restaurant, Café Brio is our go-to place for fresh fish, pasta and meat dishes, all prepared in-house and served in half- and full-sizes.
+A lovely fine-dining restaurant (with a casual feel), Café Brio is our go-to place for fresh fish, pasta and meat dishes, all prepared in-house and served in half- and full-sizes.
 It has a great wine list too.

 Spinnakers